kubernetes/enhancements/keps/sig-node/2371-cri-pod-container-stats/README.md

 resource usage (CPU, RAM, disk, IO, ...) in any components?**
   - It most likely will reduce resource utilization.
 Right now, there is duplicate work being done between CRI and cAdvisor.
     This will not happen anymore.
   - The CRI implementation may scrape the metrics less efficiently than cAdvisor currently does.
-This should be measured and evaluated before Beta.
+This should be measured and evaluated as a requirement of Beta.

 ### Troubleshooting